How To Get Kids To Bed When You’re Babysitting

 I can’t lie, I’m a sucker for one more book or a drink of water.
 It’s so hard to tell the kids no because what if they really are thirsty?
 But as tempting as it is to give in, I’ve learned that I can’t.
 I’ve also learned a few tricks to help kids stick to their bedtime routine.

-Check out my video on getting kids to bed.
-You’ll get some really good ideas that will help you with your next job.
+In this video you’ll get some really good ideas that will help you with your next job.
 And best of all, you’ll find out that babysitting sleeping children while catching up on your Netflix series is a pretty fantastic way to make a few dollars!

 All babysitters know that taking care of kids is hard work.
 The toughest thing you have to tackle, the dreaded (baby cries) the dreaded bedtime.
 If you’re new to babysitting, you may be thinking, what’s the big deal?
 Just tell them it’s time to go to bed!
 The big deal?
 Even if the kids you’re watching are little angels, most kids don’t want to go to bed.
 And they have a whole list of excuses ready and waiting.